Food Fur Life

 Metric

-One kilogram of boneless meat, chunked or ground
+One kilogram of boneless meat, chunked or ground.
+Fat should be 5% as-fed diet average to meet nutritional label claim.

 400g water.
 Adjust water content to your dog's preference.
 The water is needed to distribute the premix evenly into the food (and rehydrates the powdered food ingredients in the premix).